-Instructions for Manipulating the Map and the Scatter Plot
+Instructions for Accessing and Manipulating the Map and Scatter Plot

 The data displayed in the map are linked to both the data table and the scatterplot, meaning that if you select data in the data table or dots in the scatterplot, the corresponding areas on the map will be highlighted.